 What Is Cod Liver Oil?

 Cod liver oil comes from, you guessed it, cod liver!
-You can consume the oil either from eating fresh cod liver or, more likely, from taking over-the-counter supplements.
-Each teaspoon of cod liver oil has about 41 calories and 4.5 grams of fat according to the USDA, split between monounsaturated, saturated and polyunsaturated fatty acids.
+You can consume the oil either from eating fresh cod liver or, more commonly, from taking over-the-counter supplements.
+Each teaspoon of cod liver oil has about 41 calories and 4.5 grams of fat, split between monounsaturated, saturated and polyunsaturated fatty acids.
+(3)

 The most beneficial aspect of taking cod liver oil is that it contains high levels of omega-3 fatty acids, the same type found in oily fish or seafood like salmon, mackerel and sardines.
 It’s also one of the few and best vitamin D–rich foods.

 1. Source of Anti-Inflammatory Omega-3 Fatty Acids

 Cod liver fish oil is one of nature’s richest sources of omega-3 fatty acids, called docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Due to their natural anti-inflammatory properties, omega-3s are often used to treat a variety of symptoms naturally, from coronary heart disease risk factors to depression or arthritis pain.